sigmf/SigMF/sigmf-spec.md

 **The `trailing_bytes` Field**

-This field is used only with Non-Conforming Datasets to indicate some number of bytes that trail the sample data in the NCD file that should be ignored for processing.
+The number of bytes to ignore at the end of a Dataset, used ONLY with Non-Conforming Datasets.
+This field indicate that some number of bytes at the end of the data file do not contain sample data should be ignored for processing.
 This can be used to ignore footer data in non-SigMF filetypes (e.g.:
 BLUE file extended header).

- **The `metadata_only` Field**

-This field should be defined and set to `true` to indicate that the Metadata file is being distributed without a corresponding `.sigmf-data` file.
-This may be done when the Dataset will be generated dynamically from information in the schema, or because just the schema is sufficient for the intended application.
-A metadata only distribution is not a SigMF Recording.

-If a Compliant SigMF Recording uses this field, it MAY indicate that the Dataset was dynamically generated from the metadata.
-This field MAY NOT be used in conjunction with Non-Conforming Datasets or the `core:dataset` field.

 #### Captures Array